Amani-Development/amani-frontend/README.md

 ## CSS Modules and TailwindCSS

-This project uses **CSS Modules** in combination with **TailwindCSS** for component styling.
+This project uses **CSS Modules** in combination with TailwindCSS for component styling, although TailwindCSS is optional.
 By combining CSS Modules with Tailwind, we achieve both scoped and utility-based styling, ensuring modular and easily maintainable code.

+ > **Note**: **CSS Modules** must be used for styling.

-### How to Use CSS Modules with TailwindCSS
+### How to Use CSS Modules with TailwindCSS (Optional)

 1. **Create a CSS Module**:
    - CSS Modules are files that end with `.module.css` or `.module.scss`.
 Tailwind classes can be combined within these modules for locally scoped utility styling.